 John F. Olson is a founding partner of Gibson, Dunn & Crutcher's Washington, D.C. office.
 Mr. Olson represents business organizations in corporate governance, corporate securities, corporate finance and merger and acquisition matters.
 He has counseled many boards of directors and board committees of leading public companies in the United States and abroad on governance issues and the conduct of internal investigations.
 He has represented firms and individuals before the Securities and Exchange Commission and other federal agencies in both regulatory matters and enforcement investigations.

 Mr. Olson has been annually selected by the National Association of Corporate Directors (NACD) and Directorship magazine as one of the “Directorship 100: The Most Influential People in the Boardroom” and was elected to NACD/Directorship Magazine’s Corporate Governance Hall of Fame in 2013.
-He is regularly ranked one of the top securities advisory attorneys in the District of Columbia by Chambers USA and has been listed every year since 2007 in Who’s Who of Corporate Governance Lawyers by Who’s Who Legal.
+He is regularly ranked among the top securities advisory attorneys in the District of Columbia by Chambers USA and has been listed every year since 2007 in Who’s Who of Corporate Governance Lawyers by Who’s Who Legal.
 Mr. Olson was ranked as one of the world’s leading corporate governance attorneys in Expert Guides’ 2014 Guide to the World’s Leading Banking and Finance Lawyers.
 He was named the Washington, DC Corporate Law Lawyer of the Year for 2013 and the Washington, DC Corporate Governance Law Lawyer of the Year for 2012 by The Best Lawyers in America®.
-That publication has listed Mr. Olson for his corporate, securities and governance work in every edition published since its inception 30 years ago.
+Mr. Olson has been selected by his peers for inclusion in The Best Lawyers in America® 2016 in the fields of Corporate Governance Law, Corporate Law, Securities/Capital Markets Law and Securities Regulation, and has been recognized in every edition published since its inception 30 years ago.

 Mr. Olson was the Distinguished Visiting Practitioner in Residence at Cornell Law School in 2003, and from 2005 through 2007 taught corporate governance at Northwestern University School of Law.
 He is currently a Distinguished Visitor from Practice at Georgetown University Law Center, teaching courses in securities regulation and governance of nonprofit organizations.

-Mr. Olson serves on the Board of Directors of the Frederick B. Abramson Memorial Foundation, a not-for-profit charitable organization that provides scholarships for disadvantaged high school graduates going on to college, and as an honorary board member of the Washington Performing Arts Society.
-He is a member of the International Reference Team for Company Law Reform in South Africa.
+Mr. Olson serves on the Board of Directors of the Frederick B. Abramson Memorial Foundation, a not-for-profit charitable organization that provides scholarships for disadvantaged high school graduates going on to college, and as an honorary board member of Washington Performing Arts.
+He is a member of the American Law Institute, the Washington Institute of Foreign Affairs, and the International Reference Team for Company Law Reform in South Africa, a Trustee of the Committee for Economic Development and serves on the Advisory Board of the Weinberg Center for Corporate Governance at the University of Delaware.